Two parts comprise a code review in DevSkills:

 Although it might seem insignificant, effective communication can drastically speed up the code review and improve everyone's experience.
 And you, as the interviewer, set the tone.

-Commenting on a Pull Request
+Tips on commenting on a Pull Request

 - If you hesitate to score a particular candidate's competence, ask a clarifying question in their Pull Request.